Tax changes for furnished holiday lets

 I own an FHL.
 What action should I take?

 One option is to sell the property.
-Although the sale may qualify for BADR (so taxed at 10%) and, even if it doesn’t, the headline rate of tax is also now reduced to 24%, the annual gains exemption has also reduced which might increase the final tax payable - so seek advice on your likely tax charge before you exchange on the transaction.
-Remember that capital gains on property need to be reported, and the tax paid, within 60 days of completion.
+A sale completed before 6 April 2025 may qualify for BADR (so taxed at 10%) and, even if it doesn’t, the headline rate of tax is also now reduced to 24%.
+However, the annual gains exemption has also reduced, which might increase the final tax payable - so seek advice on your likely tax charge before you exchange on the transaction.
+Remember that any capital gains on property need to be reported and the tax paid within 60 days of completion.

 Alternatively, it might be the right time to pass on the property to your family.
 Giving an asset to a ‘connected relative’ is treated as a disposal at market value.
 However, as an FHL property is a business asset, it may be possible to elect to ‘holdover’ any capital gain on disposal to relatives.
 Of course, if they subsequently sold it, CGT would be payable at 24% on any historic gains.
 In addition, the gift may have Inheritance Tax implications, particularly if you continue to use the property without paying rent, so consider your options carefully.